 - You will be encouraged to apply for Social Security Disability benefits (SSDI and/or SSI).
 If you are granted long term disability benefits, you will probably be encouraged to apply for social security disability.
 That is because most insurance companies can lower payments to you if you receive SSDI/SSI benefits, paying only the difference between your LTD and SSDI/SSI benefits.

 - Your medical record is critical to your claim.
 Before applying for benefits, talk to your doctor about your intent to apply for LTD benefits.
-Discuss with your doctor your medical file and make sure your doctor has noted all of your symptoms, including complaints about pain which are usually left out by doctors.
+Discuss with your doctor your medical file and make sure your doctor has noted all of your symptoms, including complaints about your pain, which are usually left out by doctors.
 Make sure all the dates are correct for office visits, and test results are all together in your file.

 - You will likely only receive a portion of your salary.
 If you are approved, you will not receive your entire salary.
 You will receive a portion which is usually 60-80%, depending on your policy.
 Make sure you review the exact terms of your policy to know what you should receive.
 Plan your new budget with that number minus taxes.

 - Benefits will likely end.
-Some policies will pay until retirement age, but most policies do have a limit, such as a 24 month maximum or to age 64.
+Some policies will pay until retirement age, but most policies do have a limit, such as a 24-month maximum or to age 64.
 Check your policy for the exact number of years you can plan to receive benefits.

 - Most mental health benefits are limited.
 Most policies have a minimal amount of time that you can receive benefits for mental health conditions like depression and anxiety.